-In a year where party politicians are so on the nose that very few bothered to paint them, it is good to see an honorable campaigner for Aboriginal heritage honoured with such a distinguished portrait.
+In a year where party politicians are so on the nose that very few bothered to paint them, it is good to see an honourable campaigner for Aboriginal heritage honoured with such a distinguished portrait.
 It might not win the Archibald, but it definitely belongs in the National Portrait Gallery.

 Joanna Mendelssohn is an Associate Professor in the School of Art History and Art Education, COFA.